JanProvaznik/enigma-transformed/README.md

 # Enigma Transformed

 ## Abstract
-This project explores the possibility of using a pretrained language model to decrypt ciphers.
-The aim is also to discover what linguistic features of a text the model learns to use by varying the test set and measuring accuracy.
+We explore the possibility of using a pre-trained Transformer language model to decrypt ciphers.
+The aim is also to discover what linguistic features of a text the model learns to use by measuring correlations of error rates.

+1. create evaluation dataset with linguistic properties
+2. train model on decipherment
+3. evaluate correlations and predictability from linguistic properties

 ## Docs
 ### How to run